w-a-s-d-q-w-e-r/COMP2090SEF-Group-Project-on-Data-Structure-and-Algorithm/README.md

 **Main operations**:
 - insert(word) -> add word to wordlist
-- search(word) → check exact match
+- search(word) → check exact match, if match not found, execute `spell_check(word)` to find any word similar to searched word
 - starts_with(prefix) → check if any word begins with given prefix
 - delete(word) -> remove the word from the wordlist
 - words_with_prefix(prefix) -> find the words starting with a specific prefix